A list item is a singular representation of an object or piece of data.

 All default content is vertically centered within the list item container.
 Additionally, the metadata is horizontally aligned to the right of the metadata slot.
 Custom layouts may use different content alignments as needed.

 By default, list items do not have any states enabled.
 However, if a list item is made interactive, a set of default states will become present to indicate its interactive state.
+These include the following:

 - Selected disabled